Makhosetive7/Katalog/README.md

 ### User Onboarding

 **User Registration → Email Verification → Profile Setup**
-Start your journey by creating an account, verifying your email, and customizing your profile to reflect your reading preferences.
+Start your journey by creating an account, verifying your email, and customizing your profile to reflect your reading preferences

 ### Book Management

 **Add Books → Set Reading Status → Track Progress**
-Build your personal library, categorize books by reading status (e.g., "To Read", "Reading", "Completed"), and log your progress as you go.
+Build your personal library, categorize books by reading status (e.g., "To Read", "Reading", "Completed"), and log your progress as you go

 ### Goal Setting

 **Set Goals → Log Reading Sessions → Monitor Progress**
-Define specific reading goals per book, log sessions to stay accountable, and visualize your progress with intuitive dashboards.
+Define specific reading goals per book, log sessions to stay accountable, and visualize your progress with intuitive dashboards

 ### Notes & Insights

 **Take Notes → Review Analytics → Adjust Reading Habits**
-Capture thoughts and reflections per chapter, analyze your reading behavior, and fine-tune your habits for deeper engagement.
+Capture thoughts and reflections per chapter, analyze your reading behavior, and fine-tune your habits for deeper engagement

 ---